nmaynes/nmaynes.github.io/content/_index.md

 Welcome to my blog!
 I post infrequently about things, mostly related to computers and software, I am working on.

-The blog is hosted on Github pages and built using [Hugo](https://gohugo.io) using the [smol](https://github.com/colorchestra/smol) theme.
+The blog is hosted on Github pages and built using [Hugo](https://gohugo.io) using the [offset](https://github.com/nmaynes/offset) theme.

+I am currently in the process of restyling this website.